Save up to 40% on fitness, apparel, and more before Black Friday. Save up to 40% on fitness, apparel, and more before Black Friday. Shop Now

 Category: Fitness

-– Improving gains in the upper chest requires learning to better isolate the clavicular head of the pec major muscle.
+– A good upper-chest workout requires learning to better isolate the clavicular head of the pec major muscle.

 – The best angle to set the bench for incline presses and flyes depends on the dimensions of your own sternum and ribcage.